Set Up PCC eRx User Access

 If the user you selected will be sending prescriptions, review the First, Middle, and Last Name fields, along with the Professional Suffix.
 These identifiers will be used to create the eRx account, and they will appear on prescriptions.

-Next, if the Prescriber will be sending prescriptions with their own credentials, double-check that their identifiers are entered in the State License, NPI, and DEA fields.
+Next, if the prescriber will be sending prescriptions with their own credentials, double-check that their identifiers are entered in the State License, NPI, and DEA fields.

 Click the PCC eRx Tab